godotengine/godot-docs/contributing/development/configuring_an_ide/xcode.rst

 - Add the Godot source to the project by dragging and dropping it into the project file browser.
-- Select **Create groups** for the **Added folders** option and check *only* your command line indexing target in the **Add to targets** section.
+- Select **Create groups** for the **Added folders** option and check *only* your command-line indexing target in the **Add to targets** section.

 .. figure:: img/xcode_6_after_add_godot_source_to_project.webp
    :figclass: figure-w480